 It's always a thrill to go to the markets on market day, which varies from town to town.
 Cotacachi's market day is Sunday and the place is packed with country people from villages and farms, sometimes a furniture maker or flower vendor from nearby towns.
 We can stock up on fresh eggs, spices, buy a woven reed mat, fresh meat and fish, fresh juice and a local sweet of figs and cheese in a bread bun.

-The food in Ecuador is so plentiful, vibrantly healthful and inexpensive that I feel like a queen feasting at a royal banquet all the time, so I prefer to eat at home.
+The market food in Ecuador is so plentiful, vibrantly healthful and inexpensive that I feel like a queen feasting at a royal banquet all the time, so I prefer to eat at home.
 Every morning I have to make a difficult choice.

 What exotic fruit do I want in my smoothie?
 There's papaya, mango, pineapple, uvillas, tomate de arbol, guanabana, taxo, granadilla.